DonaldKellett/BF-MiniStringFuck-Interpreter/README.md

 ## Proof of Working Interpreter

-A large number of test cases will be added shortly to confirm that `interpreter.b`, the MSF interpreter written in Brainfuck, is indeed working as expected.
-For now, you'll just have to take my word for it :wink:
+A large number of test cases have been added to confirm that `interpreter.b`, the MSF interpreter written in Brainfuck, is indeed working as expected.